Noticeable Changes In The Past Week

 What Has Changed With Paid Search Ads?

 Google has displayed its ads above and to the right of organic search results for some time now.
 This included the most coveted top 3 positions just above the organic searches.
 On around February 18-23, Google moved to a different ad format.
 They began to roll out their 4-ad sets, and they completely removed the ads on the right side of the page!

 There is a lot of speculation as to why this has happened and what it will mean for paid search advertisers.
 One theory suggests that Google is trying to be more focused on mobile, and since the side ads never showed up on mobile, this makes for more consistent user experience.
 Another reason could be that they are trying to place more of an emphasis on their PLA’s (paid product listings) and their Knowledge Graph.
 I guess that they are trying to squeeze more money out of already competitive industries.

 What This Means For You

-We can only speculate at this point, but there is one thing that you can be certain of; Since there is going to be less real estate for you to bid on the page, the average CPC is going to go up.
+We can only speculate at this point, but there is one thing that you can be confident of; Since there is going to be less real estate for you to bid on the page, the average CPC is going to go up.

 There is going to be more competition vying for a smaller number of spots.
-This means that you will need to tighten your PPC strategy up a bit, if you haven’t already done so.
+This means that you will need to tighten your PPC strategy up a bit if you haven’t already done so.
 What might have worked then, might not work now.

 Are you wondering how this will affect your hotel?
 Feel free to shoot us an email!
-If you have any other questions, feel free to leave them in the comments section below.